Kristina01111000/Drws_site/README.md

 See if there is a way to make emails not go to the promotions folder in gmail folder Add the youtube and tiktok slides at the bottom
-Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere)
+Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere) Should I link to the youtube account on the site?
+It hasn’t been updated in 3 months
+	I think I should add something like the slides at the bottom and say its free to check out or, “not interested in joining Patreon yet?
+Check out Dr. W’s youtube channel to see some of the topics that his Self-Renewal System will go into.
+Maybe link to the tiktok the same way?
+	I think the youtube picture should be whatever the icon you choose for 4elementdoctor everywhere else is, also the tiktok